Intuitive Eating for Busy Professionals: 4 Simple Habits That Actually Work in a Busy Schedule

 Let's be honest: if you're reading this, you're probably busy.
 Your calendar looks like a game of Tetris, your meals are an afterthought, and food is something you get through, not enjoy.

-Pretty sure you are crushing your career by trading off your health.
-This isn't another article about "clean eating" or counting macros.
+You're crushing your career but feeling like you're trading off your wellbeing.
+This isn't another article about restrictive rules or counting macros.
 This is about building systems around food that actually work for people who don't have time to think about food all day.

-It's called intuitive eating, and if done right, it'll help you stop eating like a distracted zombie and start fueling your body to make you live better and happier, without restriction (e.g. calorie counting) or dieting.
+It's called intuitive eating, and if done right, it'll help you stop eating like a distracted zombie and start fueling your body to live better and happier, without restriction or dieting.

 What is Intuitive Eating?

-It's not about eating kale because it is green.
-It's basic: listen to your body.
+It's not about eating kale because it's green.
+It's about listening to your body.

 Hungry?
 Eat.